aliyun/aliyun-oss-go-sdk/README.md

 ## [README in Chinese](https://github.com/aliyun/aliyun-oss-go-sdk/blob/master/README-CN.md)

+## About OSS SDK for Go V2
+> - OSS SDK for Go V2([alibabacloud-oss-go-sdk-v2](https://github.com/aliyun/alibabacloud-oss-go-sdk-v2)) has been released, it is a major rewrite of OSS SDK for Go V1 (aliyun-oss-go-sdk).
+> - V2 simplifies underlying operations such as identification authentication, automatic retry of failed requests, and error handling.
+It provides flexible parameter configuration methods and rich advanced operations, such as paginator, transmission managers, and File-like operations.
+This comprehensively improves development efficiency and experience.
+> - How to get started with V2, visit [Developer Guide](https://github.com/aliyun/alibabacloud-oss-go-sdk-v2/blob/master/DEVGUIDE.md).
+> - How to migrate to V2, visit [Migration Guide](https://github.com/aliyun/alibabacloud-oss-go-sdk-v2/blob/master/DEVGUIDE.md#migration-guide).

 ## About
 > - This Go SDK is based on the official APIs of [Alibaba Cloud OSS](http://www.aliyun.com/product/oss/).
 > - Alibaba Cloud Object Storage Service (OSS) is a cloud storage service provided by Alibaba Cloud, featuring massive capacity, security, a low cost, and high reliability.